 In each of these cases, the initial thought is not false or replaced.
-Rather, a thought exists alongside it.
-When we can still have both thoughts, there is often new flexibility or space that emerges.
+Rather, a thought exists alongside it, and—when we can hold both thoughts—there is often new flexibility or space that emerges.

 Yes and no. There are places where you are probably already thinking dialectically, but you might not be comfortable with these thoughts.
-In these situations, it is helpful to notice the uncomfortable dialectical thoughts and explore and sit with them.
+In these situations, it is helpful to notice the uncomfortable dialectical thoughts, to explore and sit with them: